Helly theorem for affine spaces without dimensions: Our results

 \item $\lim\limits_{n \to \infty} \|s_{n}\| = \infty$ and $\lim\limits_{n \to \infty} f(s_{n}) = y$ \end{itemize}

 For a collection $\F$ of subsets of $\R^{d}$, {\em limiting direction set} $LDS(\F)$ of $\F$ is defined as

-We will call the collection $\F$ {\em $k$-unbounded} if the vector space spanned by set $LDS(\F)$ has dimension at least $k$.
-To give an idea of how $k$-unbounded framework will be used in a proof we will first give a {\em colorful} generalization of Helly Theorem for $k$-flats by Aronov, Goodman and Pollack~\cite{AronovGP2002}.
+A collection $\F$ is {\em $k$-unbounded} if the vector space spanned by $LDS(\F)$ has dimension at least $k$.
+Aronov, Goodman, and Pollack~\cite{AronovGP2002} introduced this notion to prove a Helly theorem for $k$-flats, where $0 \leq k < d-1$.
+We establish the following generalization of their result.